Graphology - Handwriting Analysis

 No single handwriting feature proves anything specific or absolute by itself; a single feature alone can only identify a trend.
 It is the combination of features, and the interaction between them that enable a full and clear interpretation.

-Graphology is actually a very old and respected science - the study of handwriting and its analysis was first developed by the Chinese 3,000 years ago.
+Graphology is actually very old and used to be respected - the study of handwriting and its analysis was first developed by the Chinese 3,000 years ago.
 The Romans used graphology, and through the centuries since then various civilisations and cultures have analysed handwriting to identify the essence of the person who produced it.

 The modern approach to handwriting analysis was established by a group of French clerics, led by Abbe Michon, who defined key aspects of the science in the 1870s, after 30 years of study.
 This work formed the basis of modern graphology, although the science is still being researched and expanded today.